Bence Bicsák: 2020

 At the beginning of 2020, Bicsák's 5784.78 points, 9th in the World Triathlon Individual Olympic Qualification rankings made him technically assured of qualifying for the 2020 Tokyo Olympics.
 However, Bicsák expressed that all athletes who make it to the Olympic games stand a medal chance regardless of how high their Olympic Qualification ranking is.

-On January 15, 2020, a ceremony confirmed the establishment of a sponsorship agreement between the Hungarian Triathlon Union and global corporate giant E.ON.
+On 15 January 2020, a ceremony confirmed the establishment of a sponsorship agreement between the Hungarian Triathlon Union and global corporate giant E.ON.
 During the same ceremony, in recognition of Bence Bicsák's unprecedented triathlon results, E.ON announced that Bicsák was sponsored, and expected to have a top-10 finish at the Tokyo Olympic Games.
 Bicsák stated, "My primary goal is to become the world's best triathlete.".
 Historically, the best Hungarian result in an Olympics was 30th by Csaba Kuttor at the 2000 Sydney Olympic Games.

-The World Health Organization (WHO) declared COVID-19 as a pandemic on March 11, 2020.
+The World Health Organization (WHO) declared COVID-19 as a pandemic on 11 March 2020.

-On March 24, 2020, in a joint statement, Japan's Prime Minister Shinzo Abe and the International Olympic Committee (IOC) president Thomas Bach officially announced the postponement of the 2020 Tokyo Olympic Games to a date no later than 2021.

-Ever since he was a child, the Olympic Games had been one of Bence Bicsák's biggest dreams.
-The impact of the postponement on Bence Bicsák and other Olympic caliber athletes was understandably and in numerous ways extremely disruptive and significant.

 Bicsák had been training "like crazy," intending to reach his peak performance at the 2020 Olympics.
 However, COVID-19 restrictions closed or severely limited access to the training venues essential to keeping an elite athlete at their best performance level.
-In a triathlon, an athlete must balance training across all three sports.
-For Bicsák, who is physically smaller than most elite triathletes, not having access to a swimming facility was one of his most significant concerns.

-The COVID-19 pandemic severely curtailed international travel, and most elite-level triathletes could not get to world-class triathlon events.
-Consequently, the World Triathlon organization postponed or canceled most triathlon events.